 First of all, the combination of Xanax and Methadone can be deadly.
 Moreover, you may have heard that the combination of the two drugs increases the euphoria and is similar to the same feeling as Heroin.
 However, taking Xanax and Methadone together can result in overdose.
 Xanax is a sedative from the class of drugs known as benzodiazepines and is often used to treat anxiety.
 When combined with Methadone individuals may experience dizziness and drowsiness, difficulty concentrating and impaired judgment.
 Moreover, both drugs are central nervous system depressants and the danger lies in the fact that the brain can forget to tell the heart and lungs to work, means that you could stop breathing.

 Xanax and Methadone Detox Treatment

 The safest way to stop using Xanax and Methadone is to seek inpatient professional medical detox.
 Quitting either or both drugs cold turkey can create severe and life-threatening withdrawal symptoms.
 Although there are several options available for medical detox, the method most recommended by physicians for stopping Xanax and Methadone abuse is IV therapy medical detox.
 IV therapy medical detox for Xanax and Methadone will take from seven to ten days to complete, after which it is a good idea to follow-up with a rehab program, counseling or support group.
-If you need to know more about what happens if you take Xanax and Methadone and will detox be needed, call Gallus Detox Center today, at 888-228-9114.
+If you need to know more about what happens if you take Xanax and Methadone and will detox be needed, reach out to Gallus Detox Center today.
 We are here to help!